Preparing staff for the transition to Epic Hyperdrive

 How do I prepare my team for the switch to Epic Hyperdrive?

-Based on what we know so far, the upgrade to Epic Hyperdrive should be fairly seamless for training departments at organizations that have continued to implement all key features during usual upgrade cycles.
-IT departments will carry the heaviest lift.
-Epic trainers and development teams should focus on how to prepare staff for the transition to Epic Hyperdrive.
+Initially, there were a lot of questions about how involved the update to Hyperdrive would be.
+However, Epic phased in updates into multiple releases, which eased the transition for most systems.
+Epic Hyperdrive should be fairly seamless for training departments at organizations that have continued to implement all key features during usual upgrade cycles.
+IT departments carry the heaviest lift.

 Planning and coordination

-While some organizations may choose to roll out Hyperdrive across the entire organization in a roll-out, most others plan to perform staged rollouts.
+While some organizations may choose to roll out Hyperdrive across the entire organization in a roll-out, most transition to Hyperdrive over various staged rollouts.
 For example, your organization may roll out Hyperdrive to super users or specific departments before rolling it out to the whole organization.
 Work with your organization and IT department to establish a timeline for your transition to Epic Hyperdrive.

 Content management and updates